High School Tryout Information

 Roster Size and Cuts:

 Unfortunately, we are unable to maintain the large rosters that some other sports can handle.
-As such, our program will usually carry between 45-48 players on 3 teams.
+As such, our program will usually carry between around 48-52 players on 3 teams.
 In some extremely rare cases, we may carry additional players as practice players only.
 Our coaches will make every effort to ensure a fair tryout for all players.
 Bar none, the hardest part about being a coach is telling a player that they will not be able to be part of the team this year.
 Players will have the opportunity to meet to discuss specifics of the decision if they choose.

 Does everyone make the team?